Cost to Consumers = High Sugar Prices

 The experts agree—the costs to the American people of the U.S. sugar program are far too high.
 Don’t be fooled by those who claim that there are “no net costs” associated with the program.

-The Congressional Budget Office said that U.S. sugar policy will cost taxpayers $374 million over the next decade.
+The Congressional Budget Office forecasts that U.S. sugar policy will cost taxpayers $115 million over the next 10 years.